OVERVIEW

 Walk to Arzua

-A long but manageable day follows secluded trails through woodlands and into a region dotted with medieval castles, churches and ancient settlements.
+A long but manageable day which follows secluded trails through woodlands and into a region dotted with medieval castles, churches and ancient settlements.
 After leaving Palas de Rei you will soon reach the classic Camino village of San Xulian with its tiny 12th-century church.
 The trail continues to climb, crossing Porto de Boi and through the villages of Campanilla and Leboreiro, where you can visit a 13th-century Romanesque church.
-Before arriving in Arzua you pass the ancient town of Melide, famous for the classic Galician dish of ‘Pulpo a Galega’ (octopus).
+Before arriving in Arzua you pass the ancient town of Melide, famous for the classic Galician dish of “pulpo a galega” (octopus).

 Walk: 29km